mycoboco/canary/server/README.md

 The server supports, among other things:

-- iTunes as a client,
+- Apple Music/iTunes as a client,
 - rescan of songs based on a schedule,
   - it cleverly does nothing unless files or directories change
 - authorization via a password,